MdAhnafArshad/pythonDev2022/README.md

 https://selenium-python.readthedocs.io/

-What is the getAttribute() method?
+<p>What is the getAttribute() method?</p>

-Ans: The getAttribute() method is declared in the WebElement interface, and it returns the value of the web element’s attribute as a string.
-For attributes having boolean values, the getAttribute() method will return either true or null.
+<p>Ans: The getAttribute() method is declared in the WebElement interface, and it returns the value of the web element’s attribute as a string.
+For attributes having boolean values, the getAttribute() method will return either true or null.</p>